Basis of proposal and project terms

 Whilst the Consultant will endeavour to ensure the accuracy of all materials submitted for onward processing, ultimate approval rests with the client and on approval of any works presented by the Consultant for approval, responsibility passes to the client.
 And approval means either verbally by the Client with the Consultant confirming that approval has been given or in writing (in the form of a letter or e-mail) by the Client.

 The Client must notify the Consultant in writing of any complaint relating to the Services (or part thereof) with precise details of the reason within five business days of the reason for the complaint arising.

 Any complaint will be carefully considered by the Consultant and may result in an offer to rectify the reason for complaint at no additional charge to the Client.
-If this remedy is deemed unsatisfactory then the Consultant will seek to reach agreement on a refund of appropriate fees or termination of the contract in which case the Cancellation clause will apply.
+If this remedy is deemed unsatisfactory, then the Consultant will seek to reach agreement on a refund of appropriate fees or termination of the contract in which case the Cancellation clause will apply.
 If the project is curtailed on this basis, then all responsibilities of the consultant under the contract will be cancelled immediately.